Tips for Baseball Tryouts: What Coaches Are Really Looking For

 They're looking for composed and focused players who are confident in their game.

-This covers a few things and they are probably more important than just playing well.
+This covers a few things that are probably more important than just playing well.

 It sounds like cliché advice, but this is actually more important than you might think.
 Coaches want to see that you like the game and want to be there.
 They want to see that you're having fun playing baseball.